MelomanCool/url-match/README.md

 # [Alpha] Url Match
 Easily extract interesting bits of information from URLs.

-Inspired by Clojure's [Compojure](https://github.com/weavejester/compojure) — awesome routing library.
+Inspired by Clojure's [Compojure](https://github.com/weavejester/compojure) — an awesome routing library.

 Note: this library currently does not handle non-matching URLs.
 It only extracts parts from the matching ones.